exordis/mkdocs-partial/docs/index.md

 If [mkdocs-redirects](https://github.com/mkdocs/mkdocs-redirects) plugin is detected `docs_package` will

 - handle `redirects`  tag in front matter as list of alternative URIs for the page
-- each redirect would be registered with [mkdocs-redirects](https://github.com/mkdocs/mkdocs-redirects) as redirect from the specified path to current page
+- each redirect would be registered with [mkdocs-redirects](https://github.com/mkdocs/mkdocs-redirects) as redirect from the specified path (must be relative to package directory) to current page

 It is needed to handle cases where `docs_package` page referenced in other packages moves to new uri.
 Common practice is to build mkdocs site with `--strict` to treat warnings as errors while move of the page referenced in other packages produces warning about missing link target page missing.